rodrigosqrt3/Rtwalk/README.md

 ## Citation

 This package is an implementation of the algorithm described in the following paper.
-If you use `twalkR` in your research, please cite the original work:
+If you use `Rtwalk` in your research, please cite the original work:

 > Christen, J. A., & Fox, C. (2010).
 A general purpose sampling algorithm for continuous distributions (the t-walk). *Bayesian Analysis*, 5(2), 263-282. [doi:10.1214/10-BA603](https://doi.org/10.1214/10-BA603)

 ## License

 This package is licensed under the GPL-3.
 See the `LICENSE` file for more details.